 You can ask other sites to link to your homepage or services, but that’s limiting.
-Enticing new content gives you bigger, better means to earn links and build that authority.
+Enticing new content like in-depth blog posts and studies gives you bigger, better means to earn links and build that authority.
 You can even create content specifically for your link-building efforts!

 6. Lead generation

 Who doesn’t want MOAR LEADS?!
-You can only get so far with a “subscribe” button on your homepage – especially if you don’t have a blog, because then who knows what that subscribe button even means?
+You can only get so far with a ‘subscribe’ button on your homepage – especially if you don’t have a blog, because then who knows what that subscribe button even does?

 7. Feed your other marketing channels

-Keeping up with company social media can be a struggle, especially if you don’t have much time – or a designer to ideate pretty branded graphics.
-Content is the best way to invest in digital marketing strategy, because of how many ways you can reuse it.
+Keeping up with company social media can be a struggle, especially if you don’t have much time – or a designer to come up with pretty branded graphics.
+Content is the best way to invest in digital marketing strategy, because of how many ways you can repurpose it.

 The ROI of Social Media

 If a business can’t or won’t invest in digital marketing strategy, it’s often social media that takes the hit.
-It’s not a part of your website (unless you import your recent posts through a plugin like Juicer), it’s challenging to keep up, and it seems like the least important part of the puzzle.
+It’s not a part of your website (unless you import your recent posts through a plugin like Juicer), it’s challenging to keep up with new features and practices, and it can appear like the least important part of the puzzle.